sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 #### The transcription repeats itself many times

 This is unfortunately a flaw in the Whisper model and out of my control.
+This is usually caused by the audio not being clean (for example, a lot of background noise).

 #### The transcription is missing punctation